Bronte Half Marathon

 Event

-Distance: 13.1 miles.
-The course is a single-lap, trail route with a hilly profile.
-The event has an entry limit of 200 and is listed as not suitable for wheelchairs.
-Facilities on course and at the event include water stations and toilets; there are no distance markers, no changing facilities, no showers, and no baggage store.
+The course is a single-lap trail with a hilly profile and a race distance of 13.1 Miles.
+The event is not suitable for wheelchairs.
+Facilities listed for the race include water stations and toilets; there are no distance markers, no changing facilities, no showers and no baggage store.
 All finishers receive a pie and peas meal and a race memento.
-Entry fees are listed as £17.00 for adults and £17.00 for under 18s; if the event does not sell out, entry on the day may be available for an additional £5.
-Course records are listed as 1:39:20 for men and 2:33:07 for women.
+Entry is limited to 200 participants, with 194 places reported remaining.
+Standard entry fee is £17.00 for adults and under‑18s; if the event has not sold out, entry on the day is available for an additional £5.
+Course record times are listed as 1:39:20 for men and 2:33:07 for women.
 Visit the organization's website for the most recent information.

 Race information